RealDestroy/TaskScheduler/README.md

 - Tasks are executed in the order in which they were added
 - When a task which is not recurring is complete, it is removed

-- In the more recent updates, the main schedule loop runs on its own thread while othe utilities will have their own threads.
+- In the more recent updates, the main schedule loop runs on its own thread while other utilities will have their own threads.